KILT Protocol (KILT) Price Tops $0.18 on Exchanges

-KILT Protocol (KILT) traded up 6.9% against the US dollar during the twenty-four hour period ending at 19:00 PM ET on September 13th.
-During the last seven days, KILT Protocol has traded up 37.1% against the US dollar.
-One KILT Protocol token can currently be bought for approximately $0.18 or 0.00000290 BTC on major exchanges.
-KILT Protocol has a market capitalization of $26.48 million and $163,481.26 worth of KILT Protocol was traded on exchanges in the last 24 hours.
+KILT Protocol (KILT) traded 0.4% higher against the dollar during the 24 hour period ending at 22:00 PM Eastern on September 15th.
+KILT Protocol has a total market capitalization of $27.83 million and $258,374.74 worth of KILT Protocol was traded on exchanges in the last 24 hours.
+One KILT Protocol token can currently be purchased for approximately $0.18 or 0.00000314 BTC on exchanges.
+In the last week, KILT Protocol has traded up 16.7% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.